 How to contribute to the project¶

+Both new data and calculations for the core library are welcome.
+We will also include codes that solve specific research questions in the arc.advanced .
 Ideally, this package/library will grow into a community project, as a community-maintained resource for atomic physics community.
-Full code will be accessible from GitHub, so please fork the project, and submit improvements, additional modules, new features, or just suggest ideas.
-We have a list of features that can be potentially included.
+Full code is accessible from GitHub, so please fork the project, and submit improvements, additional modules, new features, or just suggest ideas.
+For inspiration, we have a list of possible features for developent below.

 Ideas for development¶